 Introduces the historical role and contemporary practices of secondary education in U.S. society.
 Topics include: theories underlying secondary curriculum and instruction, generic teaching methods, issues in student diversity, and instructional technology.
 Students develop competencies in standards-based lesson/unit planning and lesson presentation.
-Includes a field experience component.
+Includes field hours.
 Prerequisite: EDUC 2123.
+Course rotation: Fall and Spring.

-3413 - Fundamentals of Elementary and Middle Grades Education - 3 credit hours
+3413 - Fundamentals of Elementary & Middle Grades Education - 3 credit hours

 Principles, problems, materials, media, and techniques involved in teaching speaking, listening, and writing skills in the elementary and middle schools are explored.
 Students develop competencies in standards-based lesson/unit planning and lesson presentation.
-Includes a field experience component.
+Includes field hours.
 Prerequisite: EDUC 2123.
+Course rotation: Fall and Spring.

-3523 - Reading and Writing in the Content Areas 5-12 - 3 credit hours
+3523 - Reading & Writing in the Content Areas 5-12 - 3 credit hours

 Establishes methods and techniques for incorporating literacy instruction in the content teaching of middle and high school teachers.
 Includes an overview of the reading and writing processes and discusses the application of literacy principles to the content areas.
 Literacy needs of diverse learners in closing the achievement gap is also addressed in order to prepare students for literacy requirements in the 21st century.
-Includes a field component.
-Prerequisites: Acceptance into the Teacher Education Program, EDUC 3403, and junior standing.
+Includes field hours.
+Prerequisites: Admission to the Teacher Education Program, EDUC 3403, and junior standing.
 Course rotation: Fall.